A minimax optimal approach to high-dimensional double sparse linear regression: Analysis of minimax optimality

+\begin{remark} The Double Sparse Restricted Isometry Property (DSRIP) serves as a natural extension of the ordinary RIP condition \citep{candes2005} under the double sparse linear regression.
+For sub-Gaussian design, considering a $p$-dimensional $ss_0$-sparse structure, we require a sample size of $n = \Omega(ss_0\log \frac{ep}{ss_0})$ to ensure that the RIP condition holds with high probability.
+However, for the satisfaction of the DSRIP condition, we only need $n = \Omega(ss_0\log \frac{ed}{s_0}+s\log \frac{em}{s})$.
+It is worth noting that, given $p = m\times d$, the DSRIP condition can be satisfied with a smaller sample size compared to RIP.
+Further details can be found in Appendix C. \end{remark}

-For $0<c<1$, we say that $X$ satisfies double sparse restricted isometry property condition $\mbox{DSRIP}(s,s_0,c)$, if $ 1-\frac{L(s, s_0)}{U(s, s_0)} \le c. $ \end{definition} Double sparse restricted isometry property (DSRIP) is a natural extension of the ordinary RIP condition \citep{candes2005}.
-It serves as an essential component for analyzing the high-dimensional double sparse linear regression \citep{li2022minimax}.
-DSRIP imposes a less stringent condition than ordinary RIP.
-Assuming the same element-wise sparsity, DSRIP only requires subsets of $ss_0$-sparse vectors with no more than $s$ groups to be satisfied, whereas RIP requires all $ss_0$-sparse vectors to hold. \begin{lemma} Assume that $X$ satisfies DSRIP($5s, s_0, \frac{\delta}{2}$) for some $\delta < 1$.
-For any $S \in \mathcal{S}^{m, d}(5s, s_0)$, we have $\|\Phi_{SS}\|_2 \leq \delta$ and $\lambda_{\max}(X^\top_S X_S) \leq n(1+\delta)$, where $\Phi$ is defined in \eqref{eq:H} and $\mathcal{S}^{m, d}(5s, s_0)$ denotes the support sets of $(5s, s_0)$-sparse coefficients defined in \eqref{def1}. \end{lemma} Lemma \ref{lem:rip} demonstrates that if design matrix $X$ satisfies DSRIP($5s, s_0, \frac{\delta}{2}$), then $\Phi$ acts as the contraction factor for $(5s, s_0)$-sparse vectors.
+DSRIP serves as an essential component for analyzing the high-dimensional double sparse linear regression \citep{li2022minimax}.
+It imposes a less stringent condition than the ordinary RIP.
+Assuming the same element-wise sparsity, DSRIP only requires subsets of $ss_0$-sparse vectors with no more than $s$ groups to be satisfied, whereas RIP requires all $ss_0$-sparse vectors to hold.
+If design matrix $X$ satisfies DSRIP($s, s_0, \delta$), we have $\|\Phi\|_2 \leq \delta < 1$, demonstrating that $\Phi$ serves as the contraction factor for all $(s, s_0)$-sparse vectors.
 As a result, by leveraging both DSRIP and the sparse structure of the signal, the contraction factor $\Phi$ enables iterative reduction of the optimization error.

-We can offer an intuitive explanation for the choice of $\mathcal{T}_{\lambda, s_0}$.
-A large value of $\lambda_t$ promotes sparsity in the estimator $\beta^t$, which significantly reduces the type-I error by preventing spurious variables from being incorporated into the model.
-However, excessive sparsity can result in a high type-II error by omitting too many true variables.
-Furthermore, it leads to a high error from the first source of errors because the magnitude of $\beta^*$ is drastically shrunk to zero.
-On the other hand, a small value of $\lambda_t$ can reduce the type-II error by increasing the complexity of the model.
-However, this allows too many spurious variables into the model, resulting in a high type-I error.
-This intuition motivates us to choose the specific form of the sequence $\{\lambda_t\}_{t=1}^{\infty}$ by balancing these two types of errors.